 The need for speed in trading has not abated.
-Infrastructure that minimizes latency is simply the "greens fee" to trade in liquid markets today.
+Technology that minimizes latency is simply the "greens fee" to trade in liquid markets today.
 Without it, you just can't play.

-While many factors affect the end-to-end latency of a trading system, the network is still crucial.
-That's why the STAC Benchmark Council continues to focus on it.
-What keeps this topic hot is that advances in network technology continue to offer lower, more predictable latency while increasing functionality.
-Some of those advances flow from established players, but new entrants are also driving a significant amount of re-thinking.
+While many factors affect the end-to-end latency of a trading system, the network and the interaction of trading applications with the network are crucial.
+That's why the STAC Benchmark Council continues to focus on these issues.
+Advances in network technology continue to flow from established players, while new entrants drivie a significant amount of re-thinking.

 The STAC Network I/O SIG has established benchmark standards for complete host network stacks including software and hardware (STAC-N1, and the proposed STAC-T0), oriented around applications that access the network API directly without intervening middleware.
 Other tests focus on switch performance.
 And the STAC-TS Working Group looks at the accuracy, capacity, and latency impact of network-level timestamping and capture solutions.
 (Some of the materials are reserved for paying members of the STAC Benchmark Council.
 For information on how to get access, click here.)